maheskasi007/comfy-store-react-redux/challenges.md

 ***

-## Challenge 7 - CLogin Page Structure
+## Challenge 7 - Login Page Structure

 - setup structure for login page (use complete project as reference)
 - check for loading state and disable submit button